 Territory 1 – 54% on existing accounts, 46% on new business

 Territory 2 – 51% on existing accounts, 49% on new business

 Territory 3 – 54% on existing accounts, 46% on new business

 Territory 4 – 56% on existing accounts, 44% on new business

 Territory 5 – 53% on existing accounts, 47% on new business

 So the average sales rep’s week looks like this:

 Evaluate other sales capacity factors

 This is a pretty good balance, but there’s more you can look at in your analysis.
 For example, you may already know that your sales people close 20% of the leads they meet, but that it takes two meetings on average to get there.
 In Territory 1, that means that approximately 45 new sales could be closed.
 If your average sale is $5,000, that means you’re looking at $225,000 in new revenue for Territory 1.
-Is that in line with the targets and is it enough to reach your annual goals?
+Is that enough to reach your annual goals?
 If not, you need to make changes that can help you get there.
 You can make these calculations with your own statistics using our Sales Rep Capacity Calculator.

 Create scenarios based on your sales capacity numbers